+'''

+./link_grib.csh /home/joe/mydata/

+'''

-./link_grib.csh /home/joe/mydata/ into the top level WPS directory.
+into the top level WPS directory.
 Each atmospheric dataset requires a descriptor table known as a variable table to be present.
 WPS comes with several variable tables that work with most major data sources.
-These files reside in ln -sf ungrib/Variable Tables/Vtable.NARR Vtable
+These files reside in WPS/ungrib/Variable_Tables/.
+The appropriate file must be linked into the top